 Linsay has written more than 1,000 gardening articles for sites such as the San Francisco Chronicle/SF Gate and local nurseries on topics ranging from xeriscaping to rain gardening, using native plants to choosing salt-, deer- and drought-resistant species.
 Her article "Extreme Shade Plants" won a $1,500 reader's choice award from Demand Media.
 Ironically, after moving from the Pacific Northwest to the Sonoran Desert a few years ago, her (many and varied) attempts at gardening have been, shall we say, less than awesome.
 But she's working on it.

 Linsay's green creds = She recycles!
+Composts (which, in Phoenix, is more like a science experiment)!
 Brings her own bags to the store!
 Attended a super-crunchy liberal arts university!
 Drives a 40MPG car (OK, full disclosure, the 40-mpg car was recently traded in for a massive Canyonero that will pull the pop-up camper)!
 Used to live in Seattle!
 Plus, she has written about topics like solar panels, solar ovens, pet-safe weed killers, soil and water conservation, geothermal energy, water-wise gardening, eco-friendly real estate remodels and eating/cooking/gardening with organic foods.

-Health - Linsay is all for it.
-She's written articles and ghostwritten blogs on topics such as healthy eating, excercising, heart-healthy cooking, vitamins and weight loss.
-She's also created all of the content for a start-up that incorporates nutrition, fitness and mindfulness.
-Her work appears on sites like Hidden Valley Ranch, AZ Central, Livestrong and FRS .
+Health - Linsay is all for it!
+She's written articles, features and blogs on topics like healthy eating, exercising, heart-healthy cooking, vitamins and weight loss.
+She's also the writer/editor for Pureformance.com, an innovative wellness/fitness start-up that incorporates nutrition, exercise and mindfulness with a healthy dose of super deep thoughts.
+Yay for philosophy and exercise!
+Her work appears on sites like Houston Chronicle, AZ Central, Global Post, Pureformance, Livestrong and FRS .

 Not many things are more exciting than air ducts, HVAC systems and cement fiber siding.
 Linsay knows this because she's written about all of them, including a rewrite of an entire air duct website as well as home improvement articles on topics like kitchen remodels, landscaping and foundation repair.